genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

 **Send**
 Send directs and optionally formats the outgoing message.
 It requires:
-    1. a target process
+* a target process
-    2. a message type
+* a message type
-The `onMessage` block will require at least one send block
+The `onMessage` block must have at least one send block.

 For example:
 ```kotlin